Etrunon/PSOMapExploration/README.md

 If a variable is not defined, a default value is used, as specified in the `configuration.py` file

+The seed (if not specified using env variable SEED) is taken as the current timestamp.

 ```bash
 export IMAGE_NAME=map6.png

 python -m src.main
 ```

+### Benchamrks

+The benchmarks have been conducted on the map `map6-cropped1.png`

 ## Map generation